Windows OS Hub

 ESXi Firewall Configuration for SNMP Traffic

-You can allow SNMP traffic in your ESXi host firewall in two ways.
-To allow SMNP requests from any device on the network:
+There are two ways to allow SNMP traffic in the ESXi host firewall.
+You can allow SMNP requests to be received from any device on the network:

 esxcli network firewall ruleset set --ruleset-id snmp --allowed-all true